We hope the below answer your questions and provides you with information that will help guide your decisions.

 2022-23 COVID-19 Protocols

-Yes, masking is mandatory on Days 6-10 post-isolation for individuals ages 2 and up who are returning to a JCYS center after isolating for 5 days.
+Masking is mandatory on Days 6-10 post-isolation for individuals ages 2 and up who are returning to a JCYS center after isolating for 5 days.
+Masking is recommended for close contacts for 10 days post-exposure.

 We stopped performing COVID screenings of staff, students, or visitors prior to their entering the building in Summer 2021.